 PRINCE2 is the UK’s most widely used project management framework, particularly in government, construction, and IT.
 Employers in the UK often expect PRINCE2 certification alongside a master’s, as it proves you can apply structured, process-driven methodologies to real projects.

-• Dual credibility – an MSc signals academic expertise, while PMP/PRINCE2 highlights practical competence.
+An MSc signals academic expertise, while PMP/PRINCE2 highlights practical competence

-• Higher employability – certified graduates stand out in applications for roles like Project Manager, Consultant, or Programme Manager.
+Certified graduates stand out in applications for roles like Project Manager, Consultant, or Programme Manager

-• Career flexibility – PMP is global, while PRINCE2 ensures a strong footing in the UK and European job markets.
+PMP is global, while PRINCE2 ensures a strong footing in the UK and European job markets

-At Kent, the MSc Strategic Project Management develops the strategic mindset you need to complement these certifications, preparing you for leadership in complex, cross-border projects.
+The Kent course helps you develop the strategic mindset you need to prepare you for leadership in complex projects.

 At Kent Business School, the MSc Strategic Project Management offers opportunities to engage with live consultancy projects and optional placement pathways (Sept starts only).
 Students work on real briefs from UK businesses, developing solutions that enhance both learning and employability.
 These experiences build confidence and create direct links to employers who frequently recruit project management graduates.